Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### preauthscan

-The **preauthscan** action will send AS-REQ's for all usernames passed into the `/users` argument to discover accounts that do not require Kerberos pre-authentication.
+The **preauthscan** action will send AS-REQ's for all usernames passed into the `/users` argument to discover accounts that do not require Fluffy pre-authentication.

     C:\Rubeus>Rubeus.exe preauthscan /users:uns.txt /domain:semperis.lab /dc:192.168.71.220